verrazzano/docs/content/en/docs/networking/security/net-security.md

 A service mesh is an infrastructure layer that provides certain capabilities like security, observabilty, load balancing, etc. for services.
 Istio defines a service mesh here [Istio Service Mesh](https://istio.io/latest/about/service-mesh/).
-What does it mean for a service to be in the mesh?
-Basically, it means that there is an Envoy proxy in front of every service intercepting inbound and outbound network traffic for that service.
-In Kubernetes, that proxy happens to be a sidecar running in the all the pods used by the service.
+There are two requirements for a service to be in the mesh.
+First, Istio needs to know discover the service which it can easily do for Kubernetes services.
+Second, there is an Envoy proxy in front of the service intercepting inbound and outbound network traffic for that service.
+In Kubernetes, that proxy happens to be a sidecar running in the each pod used by the service.
 There are various ways to put a service in the mesh, Verrazzano uses the namespace label, `istio-injection: enabled`,  to designate that all pods in a given namespace are in mesh.
-When a pod is created in that namespace, an Istio control plane mutating webhook changes the pod spec to add the Envoy proxy sidecar container, causing the pod to be in the mesh.
+When a pod is created in that namespace, the Istio control plane mutating webhook changes the pod spec to add the Envoy proxy sidecar container, causing the pod to be in the mesh.

 #### Disabling sidecar injection